If your website is accessible to European Union visitors, you must ensure that it complies with the GDPR.

 Summary

 GDPR compliance is a crucial aspect of website ownership, mainly if you collect and process the personal data of EU citizens.
-A GDPR plugin can help you ensure your website complies with the regulation and avoid hefty fines and legal action.
-The seven plugins described in this article offer a range of features to help you achieve GDPR compliance, and it is important to choose one that aligns with your website’s specific needs.
+A GDPR plugin can help you ensure your website complies with the regulations and avoid hefty fines and legal action.
+The eight plugins described in this article offer a range of features to help you achieve GDPR compliance, and it is important to choose one that aligns with your website’s specific needs.

 To recap, here are the GDPR plugins reviewed:

-1. Complianz: Provides full global data protection compliance by managing cookie consent, privacy policies, data access requests, and other GDPR-related obligations.
+- Complianz provides full global data protection compliance by managing cookie consent, privacy policies, data access requests, and other GDPR-related obligations.